Postpartum depression and treatment

 Next steps

 In addition to providing individual therapy, we also offer a therapy group to new parents, Navigating the 4th Trimester.
 This group is structured to help provide tools to manage postpartum mood difficulties as well as a safe and supportive environment.
-To learn more or to book a free phone consultation with one of our therapists, please call us at 780-860-7338 or fill out our contact form.
+To learn more or to book a free phone consultation with one of our therapists, please call or text us at 780-860-7338 or fill out our contact form.

 The following therapists are able to treat Postpartum Depression: